 First, you will need to decide what material to use for the walls of your raised bed.
 Large rocks about 15 inches (32.5 cm) high, outlining an irregularly shaped area, will provide a natural look.
 You can also surround the bed with large and rot-resistant cedar or redwood logs.
 Whatever material you choose, make sure the bed's walls are at least 15 inches (32.5 cm) deep.

 Where Cactus Grow Best

 Always wear heavy leather gloves when planting cacti.
 If you find the gloves aren't heavy enough, wrap them with duct tape to make them more spine-resistant.
-You can also use tongs to move the spiny plants, or sheathe them in heavy material, such as an old throw rug or tarp, when shifting them about.
-Choose a variety of cacti, including giant Saguaro (Carnegiea gigantea), which grows in U.S. Department of Agriculture plant hardiness zones 9 through 11, Prickly Pears or Chollas (Opuntia spp.), whose hardiness varies from USDA zones 5 through 12 and Fishhook Cacti (Mammillaria spp.) which grow in USDA zones 9 through 11.
-Your garden will look more interesting if you intersperse the cacti with succulents that enjoy similarly dry conditions, such as Yuccas which grow in USDA zones 4 through 12, depending on the species and Agaves which, depending on species, grow in USDA zones 8 through 12.
+You can also use tongs to move the spiny plants, or sheathe them in heavy material, such as an old throw rug or tarp when shifting them.
+Choose a variety of cacti, including giant Saguaro (Carnegiea gigantea), which grows in USDA plant hardiness zones 9 through 11, Prickly Pears or Chollas (Opuntia spp.), whose hardiness varies from USDA zones 5 through 12 and Fishhook Cacti (Mammillaria spp.) which grow in USDA zones 9 through 11.
+Your garden will look more interesting if you intersperse the cacti with succulents that enjoy similarly dry conditions, such as Yuccas, which grow in USDA zones 4 through 12, depending on the species and Agaves, which, depending on species, grow in USDA zones 8 through 12.
 After planting the cacti and succulents in the soil mix, water them and mulch them with 2 inches (5 cm) of pea-sized gravel.

 Subscribe now and be up to date with our latest news and updates.